 What damages you may be able to get will depend upon the facts in your case.
 You may be able to get compensation for your actual losses, which are what the lender, loan servicer or other party’s actions cost you.
 Statutory damages of up to $2,000 per RESPA violation may also be awarded in cases where the company has a pattern or practice of noncompliance with the law.
 Damages may also include payment of your attorney’s fees.

 Every case is unique.
 Once you meet with RESPA violation attorney Carlos M. Amor, he can evaluate your matter and advise you about your options for a legal remedy and potential damages you may be able to get.
 You are not alone when you need help with a legal issue involving a real estate transaction or mortgage loan issue.
 If after evaluating your situation, attorney Carlos M. Amor believes you have a case against your lender or other party, he will fight hard to get you a satisfactory resolution.

 Reach Out to a Knowledgeable RESPA Violation Lawyer

 Hardworking Plantation Attorney Carlos M. Amor Will Protect Your Rights and Interests

 As previously noted, RESPA regulations are highly complex, and you might feel unsure whether or not this consumer protection law was violated in your situation.
-If you believe an abuse of RESPA may have cost you money in your real estate transaction or otherwise harmed you, do not wait to get knowledgeable legal help from an effective real estate attorney who has in-depth understanding of RESPA and other laws intended to protect homebuyers.
+If you believe an abuse of RESPA may have cost you money in your real estate transaction or otherwise harmed you, do not wait to get knowledgeable legal help from an effective Florida real estate law firm who has in-depth understanding of RESPA and other laws intended to protect homebuyers.
 Call Carlos M. Amor at (954) 453-7200 today to schedule a consultation.
 Attorney Amor offers free consults, by phone, via video meeting, or in person.